open-component-model/ocm-spec/doc/01-model/01-model.md

 Usually, complex software products are divided into logical units (called components in this specification).
 A component is typically maintained in a version control system.
 It has a build procedure generating binary artifacts from source code and a release process to make it available for consumers.
 Usually, releases are repeated from time to time, making new versions available.
 A component is a logical unit within a software product.
 It is a semantic bracket around software pieces belonging together because they fulfill a specific purpose.
 E.g. like, "This is the Frontend Component," "This is the Database component," and "This is the Kubernetes vertical autoscale component."

 In the Open Component Model, a *Component Version* is described by a *Component Descriptor*.
 It describes the resources, sources, and aggregated other Component Versions belonging to a particular Component Version.
-A Component Descriptor is stored in a yaml file following this [schema](https://github.com/open-component-model/ocm/blob/main/resources/component-descriptor-ocm-v3-schema.yaml).
+A Component Descriptor is stored in a YAML file following this [schema](https://github.com/open-component-model/ocm/blob/main/resources/component-descriptor-ocm-v3-schema.yaml).

 A component itself is described by a globally unique identity.
 Each component version is described by the identity of the component plus a version number following the [semantic versioning](https://semver.org) specification.